pi22by7/Code-Cartographer/README.md

 - **Better Comprehension**: Help LLMs understand your codebase structure and relationships
 - **Efficient Interaction**: Get more accurate code suggestions by providing complete project context
 - **Focused Documentation**: Include only the files and code that matter using flexible configuration
+- **Token Awareness**: Know exactly how many tokens your documentation will consume in an LLM

 ## Getting Started